moizarsalan/moizarsalan/README.md

 Projects

+Forex Rate Prediction System 💰

+I created a system to predict forex rates using machine learning.
+This project used historical data and tested different algorithms to predict currency exchange rates.

+Key Features:

+📊 Time series data analysis

+📈 Using algorithms to predict currency rates

+💵 Forex rate predictions

+Image Classification with Plant Dataset 🌱

+I worked on a project where I classified images of plants using deep learning.
+The goal was to recognize different types of plants by their images.

+Key Features:

+📸 Classifying images with CNN (Convolutional Neural Networks)

+🌿 A dataset of various plant species

+📈 Model training and evaluation

+Data Analysis of Debt Restructuring Companies 📊

+I analyzed data from companies involved in debt restructuring.
+I focused on understanding their financial performance and finding trends to help with decision-making.

+Key Features:

+💼 Analyzing financial data from debt restructuring companies

+📊 Visualizing financial data (ROA, ROE, EPS)

+📈 Finding trends and performance insights

+Stroke Prediction Model 🧠

+I created a model to predict the risk of a stroke using health data from patients.
+The aim was to help identify people at higher risk for a stroke.

+Key Features:

+🏥 Analyzing health data for stroke prediction

+🔍 Using classification algorithms to predict strokes

+📉 Predicting stroke risk based on patient data

 LLM Feedback Console 📝

-Developed a feedback console for large language models (LLMs) that allows users to provide real-time feedback on AI responses.
-This tool helps in improving the performance and accuracy of LLMs by collecting and

-analyzing user feedback.
+I developed a system where users can give feedback on AI responses.
+This helps improve the performance of large language models (LLMs) by analyzing user feedback.

 Key Features:

-📊 Real-time feedback collection
+📊 Collecting feedback in real-time

-🔄 Integration with various LLMs
+🔄 Working with different LLMs

-📈 Analytics dashboard for feedback analysis
+📈 Analyzing feedback with a dashboard

 Basic AI Assistant 🤖

-Created a basic AI assistant capable of handling common queries and performing basic tasks.
-This project showcases my ability to build and deploy simple conversational agents.
+I created a simple AI assistant that can answer questions and complete basic tasks.
+This shows my ability to build and deploy simple AI systems.

 Key Features:

-🗣️ Natural language understanding
+🗣️ Understanding natural language

-🛠️ Basic task automation
+🛠️ Automating basic tasks

-🌟 Interactive user interface
+🌟 Easy-to-use interface

 Student Grade Analysis 📊

-Built a system for analyzing and visualizing student grades.
-This tool helps educators and students to understand performance trends, identify areas for improvement, and make data-driven decisions.
+I built a system to analyze student grades.
+This tool helps teachers and students see performance trends, identify areas to improve, and make data-driven decisions.

 Key Features:

-📉 Data visualization of student grades
+📉 Visualizing student grades

-📈 Performance trend analysis

-📑 Automated report generation

-Skills
+📈 Analyzing performance trends

+📑 Generating reports automatically

+Skills:

 Python Programming
-IT Automation

 Machine Learning

+Deep Learning (ANN)

+Data Analysis & Exploration

+Data Cleaning & Preprocessing

-How to Reach Me
+How to Reach Me:

 📧 Email: moizarsalan647@gmail.com

 💬 WhatsApp: +92 3279105686